 With the Hungry Bin, I never have to lift anything!
-I just put the food in the top and take the castings out the bottom!
+I just put the food on the top and take the castings out of the bottom!
 It’s really flow-through!
 You can find it at Uncle Jim’s, in the outdoor composters section.

 I now have both of these worm habitats in my garage and I have plenty of room for a ton of worms.
 They seem quite content to eat my garbage and garbage from my neighbors too!

 My email address may be “weddinglady” but people now know me as “worm lady” too!
 Strange but true.